Weekly Research Roundups

 A monthly email digest of papers you'd find sitting on the desk of an old timey natural philosopher who'd been whisked to the present.

-It's easy to ask big questions, but there are scientists out there doing the hard work of actually finding answers.
-Every month, I publish a curated list of the most fascinating, groundbreaking inflammatory, or otherwise bold new scholarship on "big questions."
+Every week, I publish a curated list of the most fascinating, groundbreaking inflammatory, or otherwise bold new scholarship on "big questions" like this so you can keep tabs on the frontiers of basic science.

 Any glaring omissions, bad recommendations, or typos are 100% human fallibility and 0% AI hallucination.